Methodology

 Yield Formula

 We present an annualised yield-to-maturity style estimate based on the bond's clean price.
-The model projects remaining semi-annual coupon cashflows plus principal at maturity, then solves for the annual yield that discounts those cashflows back to the scenario price:
+The model first estimates accrued interest from the inferred semi-annual coupon schedule to convert the scenario clean price into an estimated dirty price.
+It then projects remaining coupon cashflows plus principal at maturity and solves for the annual yield that discounts those cashflows back to that dirty price:

 • CFi are remaining coupon cashflows and final principal repayment